 Kurt Friese has a demonstrated passion for the johnson county community, and his entire career has been built around promoting local, sustainable food and small-scale food production.
 A key to succeeding at that is to protect farmland from concrete, and to encourage urban food production.

 Our farmers markets are a treasure, and have brought us a true sense of community.
 But a majority of the growers come from outside the county.
-The changes discussed here will improve that, and doubling SNAP benefits when used in farmers markets will provide those new growers with more customers while helping get healthful food to needy families.
+The changes discussed here will improve that, and doubling SNAP benefits when used in all farmers markets will provide those new growers with more customers while helping get healthful food to needy families.

-Some of What Kurt Friese Has Achieved
+Some of What Kurt Friese Achieved Before joining the board

 - Life-long progressive Democrat and member of the Johnson County Democrats Central Committee.
 Delegate to 2016 Johnson County, 2nd District, and State Democratic Conventions